 You have collected data from your clientele and from the general market public.
 Now, it is time to put your best foot forward.
 Pick a show that embodies your main buyer persona(s), or pick a show and market for the buyer persona(s) who are attending that show.
 Either way, your company will have a “head start” on marketing, and your ROI will grow.

+Answering these questions should help you figure out trade show marketing ideas that will boost traffic to your booth and stand out from the crowd.
 The more your business knows who its target trade show audience is, the more it will open new doors and foster more clients!